Please complete an application for work study eligibility at the FAFSA website.

 The African American Dance Company (AADC) is a performance course (A100 and A338) offered through the Department of African American and African Diaspora Studies (AAADS) and managed by the African American Arts Institute (AAAI).
-The Company learns and performs repertoire of traditional and contemporary dances that include: African, jazz, hip-hop, modern, and dances from the African Diaspora.
+The Company studies and performs movement traditions of the African diaspora and African American Culture.
+The Company's repertoire includes African dance styles, contemporary, modern, jazz, hip-hop, and various cultural forms.

-The Associate Instructor is the primary assistant to the director of the African American Dance Company, responsible to support instruction, choreography and logistics for the academic course, and to fulfill organization and administrative duties related to the Company's function and the AAAI's mission.
+The Associate Instructor assists the AADC director with instruction, choreography, classroom management, and fulfills administrative duties related to the Company's function and the AAAI's mission.

 Supervise class, rehearsals, and other activities in the absence of ensemble director.